-The line of demarcation between the commercial bank and the cooperative bank is very thin and blurred.
-As the name suggests, commercial bank is a bank that is formed for the commercial purpose and hence its primary aim to earn profit from the banking business while the cooperative bank is owned and operated by the members for a common purpose i.e. to provide financial service to agriculturists and small businessmen.
+On the other hand, cooperative banks are owned and operated by the members for a common purpose i.e. to provide financial service to agriculturists and small businessmen.
+It relies on the on the principles of cooperation, such as open membership, democratic decision making, mutual help.
 The article presents you the fundamental difference between commercial and cooperative banks have a look.

 Content: Commercial Bank Vs Cooperative Bank